DorienHuijser/cd2-survey/README.md

 As part of making the CID metadata findable, data will be labeled with **keywords** and **categories**.
 Because there is no fully suitable controlled vocabulary available that fits the wealth of data in CID, we plan to complement existing vocabularies with our own.
 To create such a vocabulary, input from the entire CID community is needed to help us determine the relevant keywords and categories that researchers use to search for all the different types of data within CID.
 The CD2 vocabularies survey therefore asks the respondent (CID researcher) to 1) provide keywords and 2) choose relevant categories for a subset of experiments within their own cohort.

 ## Structure of the survey
-For reusability purposes, here is a description of the structure of the survey:

-1. Demographic information (not analyzed here), where respondents also indicate in which cohort they are active.
-2. Based on the cohort that was selected in part 1, respondents are led to the question block about their cohort (see below)
-3. Room for comments

-Each cohort block consists of the following 2 questions, which are **repeated for 25 measures/instruments** (e.g., experiments, questionnaires, etc.) using Qualtrics's Loop and Merge functionality:
+The full survey can be found in `CD2_vocabularies_survey_qusetions.pdf` in the `docs` folder.
+Importantly, depending on their cohort, respondents answer 2 questions which are **repeated for 25 measures/instruments of their cohort** (e.g., experiments, questionnaires, etc.) using Qualtrics's Loop and Merge functionality:
 - `Which keywords would you assign to this measure?
 Please separate your keywords with a comma` (open text question)
 - `Choose one or multiple categories that you think fit best and rank them according to their relevance using numbers (1 = most relevant, 2 = second most relevant, etc.).` (ranking question with 3 additional custom fields)